WAI-ARIA: Authoring Practices Guide

 This repository maintains the WAI-ARIA Authoring Practices Guide.

-- Latest editor's draft built from master branch
+- Latest editor's draft built from main branch

 - Most recent version published on w3.org